dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

 Because if they lift the ban, your same score reappears, showing everyone the system never actually worked.

 They could rewrite the system to properly remove scores and allow **real appeals,** but that would risk breaking internal systems tied to achievements, stats, or milestones.
-The entire process is a facade, dressed up to look like fairness, and with only **6 actively playing users with leaderboard bans** it’s not worth their time, unless one of the 6 talks.
+The entire process is a facade, dressed up to look like fairness, and with only **6 actively playing users with leaderboard bans** - it’s not worth fixing, nobody is ever going to find out about these loopholes unless one of the 6 talks.

 <div style="text-align:center;">